Last updated on December 19, 2023

 It’s a 4/4 creature with green, white, and blue colors, so you’ll have access to pretty much anything a group hug deck needs.
 Although Phelddagrif is a good choice for a commander thanks to its color access, it is somewhat weaker than other commanders in terms of both its hug potential and direct damage.

 Braids, Conjurer Adept is a commander that ensures a very fast-paced game.
 It has rather weak stats for a 4-mana commander, but its ability works wonders for everyone.
 It’s very easy to lose control of the game right after you put Braids on the battlefield, so you should get yourself ready first.
 It’s not board presence you’re looking for, you should literally have the upper hand here.

 Decks running Braids as a commander usually focus on drawing lots of cards and having no maximum hand size.
 You can use it with Folio of Fancies but I prefer something like Reliquary Tower or Thought Vessel to keep your card advantage.

 Here is a commander that’s almost intentionally built for jank decks.
 Karona, False God switches alliances on a whim, letting each player take control each passing turn.
-It’s already a strong card as a creature, but its attack ability is devastating when combined with a tribal deck.
+It’s already a strong card as a creature, but its attack trigger is devastating in typal decks.

 Karona is a very high-profile card, though, and may not be considered lovely by everyone.
 It’s also a double-edged sword, but drop an Uncontrollable Anger and Armadillo Cloak on it with lots of counterspells to protect it from sacrifice and targeted removal to make sure your friends never play with you again.